 Allen, James (1864-1912).
 British philosophical writer known for his inspirational books and poetry and as a pioneer of the self-help movement.
 His best known work, As a Man Thinketh, was published in 1903.

 Allingham, Margery (1904-1966).
-English crime writer, best remembered for her detective stories featuring gentleman sleuth Albert Campion.
+English crime writer, foremost among the writers who brought the detective story to maturity in the decades between the two world wars.
+She is best remembered for her detective stories featuring gentleman sleuth Albert Campion.

 Amiel, Henri Frédéric (1821-1891).
 Swiss philosopher, poet, and critic.
 He is known for the book, the Journal Intime, (“Private Journal”), a masterwork of self-analysis by a man struggling for values against the skepticism of the age